nats-io/nats.ws/README.md

 ```

 To disconnect from the nats-server, call `close()` on the connection.
 A
-connection can be terminated by an unexpected error.
-For example, the server
+connection can also be terminated when an unexpected error happens.
+For example,
-returns a runtime error.
-In those cases, the client will re-initiate a
+the server returns a run-time error.
+In those cases, the client will re-initiate
-connection.
+a connection.

 By default, the client will always attempt to reconnect if the connection is
 closed for a reason other than calling `close()`.
 To get notified when the